DmitryEfimenko/ngspot/packages/ngx-errors/package/README.md

 ## Integration with @angular/material

 Angular Material inputs have [their own way](https://material.angular.io/components/input/overview#changing-when-error-messages-are-shown) of setting logic for determining if the input needs to be highlighted red or not.
 If custom behavior is needed, a developer needs to provide appropriate configuration. @ngspot/ngx-errors configures this functionality for the developer under the hood.
-In order for this configuration to integrate with @angular/material inputs smoothly, use package `@ngspot/ngx-errors-material`:
+In order for this configuration to integrate with @angular/material inputs smoothly, use package `@ngspot/ngx-errors-material`.
+It also provides an additional optimization where `mat-form-field` component serves the purpose of `ngxErrors` directive.

 Install: